eldargab/easy-table/README.md

 function is called to get minimal width required to fit cell correctly, at the second phase `printer` function is called to get actual string to render with additional `width` parameter supplied.

+You can sort a table by calling sort(), and optionally passing in a list of column names to sort on (by default uses all columns, in the order first given), or a custom comparator function.

+Calling .newLine() without adding any cells will insert a divider line (dashes).

 ## Installation